This Is England '90: Autumn

 Lol and Woody invite everyone round to their house for Sunday dinner.
+They will also have some news to share, which Kelly believes will be Woody's proposal to Lol.

 After the meal, they inform everyone that it was not Combo who killed Mick, but Lol.
 Lol also tells her sister Kelly that Mick raped Trev the night before he was killed.
-Kelly refuses to believe that her father was a bad person.
-Lol and Woody continue with the news that Combo is about to be released from prison and has nowhere to stay.
-Once it becomes clear that Combo will be staying with them, Milky refuses to let his daughter stay under the same roof as the racist man who beat him half to death.
-Shaun's place at college is reconsidered and he gains a place on the photography course, much to Cynthia and Sandhu's excitement.
-Woody proposes to Lol, and Combo moves in with them, meanwhile Milky prepares an attack on Combo.
+Kelly refuses to believe that her father was a bad person and begins angrily shouting at Lol, Woody and Trev.
+Chrissy breaks down and apologises for her own cowardice in not standing up to Mick.
+Afterwards, Kelly storms out of the room.
+Lol and Woody continue with the news that Combo is about to be released from prison and will be staying with them since he has no-where else to go.
+Milky becomes enraged at the news.
+Woody encourages Milky to forgive Combo, as he took the blame for Lol, but Milky refuses to have Combo living under the same roof as his child.